hellokathy/6300Spring15Team10Mirror/Project2/D1/VisionDocument.md

 -If the final purchase price is sufficient, credit will be awarded to the customer.
 -When a customer achieves gold status or gains credit, an email utility will be used to send an email to that customer.
 -Each customer can have many credit cards, and as such we must keep track of which cards belong to which customers.
 -The final player in this system is the stall manager.
-In this case, Bill and Janet will act as the stall manager.
+In this case, Brad and Janet will act as the stall manager.
 -Using the system, the manager will be able to add a new customer, edit an existing customer, and display transaction history for a given customer.
 -Adding a customer will involve entering the information of the customer manually which the system will then store.
 -To edit a customer, the system will allow the manager to choose the customer they want to edit and prompt the manager to enter new information where it's needed.
 The system will then store this new information.